How I Make the Most of My Free Time at Home

 “Why do you hate being outside?”

 On Formula 1 race days—usually Sunday evenings or nights—nothing else gets my attention.
-The same goes when a friend of mine competes in a race.
-I block those dates and focus solely on watching.
+I’m glued to the screen.

 Coffeehouse Crime.